R0NAM1/SimpleCast/SETUP.md

-How to setup the SimpleCast receiver script.
+How to setup the SimpleCast receiver service.

 1. Clone the GIT repo from github to your user running X's home directory (On Raspi this would be /home/pi) -- git clone https://github.com/R0NAM1/SimpleCast.git